 In addition to a technology oriented career, Chemical and Biological Engineers have a strong tradition in business management, innovation and the creation of new businesses.
 Leveraged by a strong tradition, Chemical and Biological Engineering professionals are at the forefront of future sustainability challenges, in the development and large scale production of clean energy sources, biodegradable and sustainable materials, in the recycling of by-products and waste, in quality air and global warming control, in the availability and universalization of affordable drugs on a planetary scale.
 In short, a highly rewarding and prestigious profession at the forefront of the great challenges of the future.

-The Master of Science in Chemical and Biological Engineering accepts candidates with a graduation in Chemical Engineering, Biochemical Engineering, Biological Engineering or similar scientific areas (graduation in Biomedical Engineering, Materials Engineering, Environmental Engineering, Applied Chemistry, Cellular and Molecular Biology, etc ...).
-Professionals who wish to deepen their training in the Chemical and Biological Engineering sciences, oriented towards research, innovation and the challenges of sustainable technologies, are also welcome.
+The Master of Science in Chemical and Biological Engineering accepts candidates with a graduation in Chemical Engineering, Biochemical Engineering, Biological Engineering or similar scientific areas (graduation in Biomedical Engineering, Materials Engineering, Environmental Engineering).
+Candidates with a graduation in Chemical or Biological sciences (Chemistry, Biochemistry, Cellular and Molecular Biology, Biotechnology, etc ...) should request an interview to assess eligibility.
+Professionals who wish to deepen their training in the Chemical and Biological Engineering sciences, oriented towards research, innovation and the challenges of sustainable technologies, are also welcome to apply.

 This cycle of studies is offered in English